Mining industry of the Democratic Republic of the Congo: Others

+Coal extraction near the town of Luena in the present-day Haut-Lomami province began in 1924 under the operations of Société des Charbonnages de la Luena.
+Production reached its peak in 1955 with 429,000 tons before gradually declining to 103,000 tons by 1974.
+After the coal deposit was identified in 1911, its development was postponed due to the First World War.
+Later, Géomines operated an underground coal mine west of Kalemie along the Lukuga River from 1923 to 1931.

+The DRC also has substantial manganese reserves located in the Kisenge-Kamata-Kapolo area of the Lualaba province, which are estimated at approximately 12 million tons of ore.
+Other manganese deposits are located in Kasekelesa and Mwene-Ditu.
+Mining activities at Kisenge were initiated in 1951 by the Forrest Group.
+In March 2018, the reopening of the Benguela Railway after years of closure caused by the Angolan Civil War enabled the transport of 1,000 tons of manganese ore from the mine.
+The shipment was managed by the Congolese state-owned company Entreprise Minière de Kisenge Manganèse (EMKM).
+The DRC also contains important uranium deposits, particularly the Shinkolobwe site, which is recognized for having some of the highest uranium grades globally.
+Uranium extracted from Shinkolobwe played a significant role in nuclear weapons development programs, notably supplying much of the material used in the United States' Manhattan Project.
+Even though the mine is officially inactive, reports indicate that illegal artisanal uranium extraction still happens.
+Meanwhile, the Kipushi Mine, initially developed as a large open-pit copper mine in 1924, later evolved into an underground producer of zinc, germanium, and silver.
+Despite being closed since 1993, plans have been made to resume operations during the 2020s.

 History

 Pre-colonial mining (c.
 14th century)

 Mining in the DRC was carried out by Indigenous peoples for centuries before colonial powers arrived.
 For example, the Katanga Cross, made from sand cast copper, existed from at least the 14th century, and evolved in use first as a symbol of wealth, and later a form of currency.
 The accounts of explorers such as David Livingstone and Frederick Stanley Arnot brought news of the mineral wealth of Katanga to Europe for the first time in the 19th century.
 At the time of the Berlin Conference that precipitated the Scramble for Africa, the copper mining region of the DRC was controlled by Indigenous peoples, mainly the Yeke Kingdom headed by Msiri.
 The kingdom had an already well-established trade network in resources, with copper from the Katanga region making up an important part.